Adee Suhardee Muhidin

-Ustaz Haji Adee Suhardee bin Haji Muhidin (born 26 September 1979) is a Bruneian former international footballer who played as a midfielder.
+Ustaz Haji Adee Suhardee bin Haji Muhidin (born 26 September 1979) is a Bruneian former footballer who played as a midfielder.

+Career

 Adee played as a Brunei youth international in the late nineties, and was selected for the 2002 FIFA World Cup qualifying matches from April to May in 2001 at the age of 21.
-He made his full Brunei debut against Yemen as a late substitute for Rosanan Samak in a 0-5 loss.
+He made his full Brunei debut against Yemen as a late substitute for Rosanan Samak in a 0–5 loss.